-- 1.1 To note the legislative requirements concerning assets of community value (also known as 'community right to bid') as set out in this report. - 1.2 To consider the implications and make recommendations to Cabinet on the arrangements to be adopted by the Council as set out in section 5 below. - 1.3 The Monitoring Officer be requested to make any necessary changes to the constitution.
+- 1.1.
+To agree the recommendation from Policy Review and Development Panel concerning assets of community value. - 1.2 Agree the arrangements to be adopted by the Council as set out in the proposals section of this report (section 5). - 1.3 Agree that the Monitoring Officer be requested to make any necessary changes to the constitution.